 Two voluntary retirement savings plans offer a way to increase your retirement income through regular, planned investing.
 You determine how much to save each month, and your contributions are made to your account through payroll deduction.
 Using these plans will not reduce your retirement benefits or eligibility for PERS (Public Employees Retirement System), the ORP (Optional Retirement Plan), Social Security, or Medicare.
 You supplement your retirement benefits through a simple workplace savings plan.

-Who is eligible for the Voluntary Retirement Savings Plans: All Classified and Unclassified Oregon University System employees may set up participation in these plans as early as the first month of work, or at anytime after that.
+Who is eligible for the Voluntary Retirement Savings Plans: All Classified and Unclassified Oregon Public University (OPU) employees may set up participation in these plans as early as the first month of work, or at anytime after that.

 *The 403(b) salary reduction agreement form can be found here.